 The Cannabis plant includes four diverse types or classifications.
 Sativa dominant plants grow tall with skinny fan leaves, which are light green and grow best in warmer regions.
 These strains produce a cerebral effect, are uplifting and are recommended for daytime use.
 Indica dominate plants grow short with thick fan leaves, which are a dark green colour and are grown in cooler regions.
 These strains are known for producing a body effect, can be sedative and is recommended for nighttime use.

-The third plant type is called a hybrid, which are most modern strains of Cannabis.
+The third plant type is called a hybrid, which is the most modern strain of Cannabis.
 These are a combination of both Sativa and Indica, in varying amounts depending on the plant.
-They can produce a mixture of effects, depending if it is more Sativa or Indica dominate and are the result of cross-breeding.
-The last type are ruderalis plants.
+They can produce a mixture of effects, depending on if it is more Sativa or Indica dominant and are the result of cross-breeding.
+The last type is ruderalis plants.
 These grow much smaller than the other types and have little to no medicinal benefit.

 Cannabis contains over 100 different Cannabinoids such as THC and CBD.
 They are developed in the trichomes of the plant and stimulate different receptors in the brain.
 Tetrahydrocannabinolic acid or THC is the component responsible for the psychedelic effects and can help control pain and insomnia.
 The more popular method of consumption is to smoke the herb in a joint, blunt, pipe or bong.
 Dried herb vaporizers are a safer alternative to smoking and are available in both portable and home models.
 There are also several different forms of infused edibles which include candies, desserts, ingestible oils, and tinctures.
 Other delivery methods such as topicals, transdermal patches, suppositories and even sublingual spray are also available.